 Identified intangible assets or liabilities-Upon the acquisition of a business, the Company records intangible assets or liabilities acquired at their estimated fair values and determines whether such intangible assets or liabilities have finite or indefinite lives.
 As of December 31, 2015, all such intangible assets and liabilities acquired by the Company had finite lives.
 Intangible assets are included in "Deferred expenses and other assets, net" and intangible liabilities are included in "Accounts payable, accrued expenses and other liabilities" on the Company's combined balance sheets.
-The Company amortizes finite lived intangible assets are liabilities are expected to contribute directly or indirectly to the future cash flows of the business acquired.
+The Company amortizes finite lived intangible assets and liabilities over on the period during which the assets or liabilities are expected to contribute directly or indirectly to the future cash flows of the business acquired.
 The Company reviews finite lived intangible assets for impairment whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
 If the Company determines the carrying value of an intangible asset is not recoverable it will record an impairment charge to the extent its carrying value exceeds its estimated fair value.
 Impairments of intangible assets are recorded in "Impairment of assets" in the Company's combined statements of operations.